-Docker • Posted one month ago
+Docker • Posted 8 months ago

 In a previous article, we have spoken in length about what a docker compose is, and how it can help us in creating customized image builds with high levels of sophistication and build time configurations.
 A typical docker-compose file so far we have seen would generally contain the services which need to be built along with their respective Dockerfile paths which will be used in building these services.
 Within these services we specify which ports to take, volumes if needed along with other docker image specific configurations.
 In this article let's talk about how we can also specify how these images when containerized should behave when struck with a termination, aka their "restart" behavior expectations.

 Restart Policies are single value specifications which describe how a container should behave in case if it stops execution due to an error or a manual intervention.
 When in production, applications can come across a variety of scenarios which may not be covered by integration tests or staging environments.
 Be it loads or external dependencies or even uncovered bugs, an application might run into issues can can terminate owing to these.
 When an application stops abruptly for any reason, it could create a lot of trouble and is strictly unwanted for production grade application instances.
 These Restart Policies provide instructions for the applications about how they should behave during such situations.
 This is a single value specified among a set of options, which provide different behaviors accordingly.

 It is a good practice for a developer to specify a restart policy for a service based on what kind of service is being dealt with.
 For services such as web services or data servers, it is always mandatory to come back quickly from a down time, while for web applications or API it may not be that important.
 Hence it boils down to the kind of service is being created, to be assigned a restart policy.

 A restart policy is specified in a docker-compose as below: